eoisaacs/eoisaacs.github.io/_posts/2013-08-22-running-camp-and-waldo-lake.md

 ![Canoeing by moonlight](http://eoisaacs.github.io/images/2013-08-22-img3.jpg)

 The weather was spectacular and the mosquitoes fewer than feared.
 In addition to canoeing, we ran/hiked short section of the Shoreline Trail and crossed the headwaters of the North Fork of the Willamette River.
-Someday I will have to come back and run or mountain bike all 22 miles of beautiful singletrack encircling the lake.
+Someday I will have to come back and run or mountain bike the spectacular 22-mile trail encircling the lake.